Lyall/DragonTweak/README.md

 # DragonTweak

-This is an ASI plugin for Dragon Engine games that can disable pillarboxing, adjust shadow resolution and skip intro logos.
+**DragonTweak** is an ASI plugin for Dragon Engine games that can:
+- Disable pillarboxing.
+- Adjust shadow resolution.
+- Skip intro logos.

 ### Current Features